Projects | Projekte

 Funding Amount: € 442.953

-The significance of truth in politics has been the subject of intense debate recently, with political commentators declaring ours a ‘post-truth’ era.
-With the rise of populism and authoritarianism and the ubiquity of lies and fake news in the public sphere, the conflict between truth and politics has emerged as one of the most pressing issues of our time.
-Surprisingly, political philosophy and theory have so far paid only little attention to it.
-There are strong reservations about treating truth as a concept of political value, whether from a republican, liberal, pragmatist, or radical democratic perspective.
+With the global rise of authoritarian populism and the ubiquity of lies and fake news in the public sphere, the conflict between truth and politics has emerged as one of the most pressing issues of our time.
+Surprisingly, political philosophy and theory have paid little attention to this topic.
+Instead, there are still strong reservations about treating truth as a politically significant notion, whether from a liberal, republican, pragmatic or radical-democratic perspective.

-While current debates focus either on questions of knowledge, including epistemic virtues and vices, or on questions of power and ideology, this project takes a new approach by rethinking truth as a political concept in its own right that cannot be reduced to epistemic, moral, or power-related issues.
-The guiding thesis is that social crises and conflicts affect not only the political sphere but also a society’s regime of truth, so that previously self-evident norms, practices, and institutions are called into question.
-As regards the ‘post-truth’ discourse, it follows that the topics it covers – such as the crisis of democracy, the rise of populism, the fragmentation of the public sphere, or attacks on science – are not separate phenomena but rather symptoms of a crisis of the current truth regime.
-This crisis is by no means new.
-It can be traced back at least to the crisis of liberalism in the early 20th century, to which socialist, fascist, and neoliberal movements responded in different ways.
-The project therefore has three objectives: 1. an analysis of the truth-politics relationship from both a historical and a systematic perspective; 2. the development of a truth-political theory, focusing on the inherent connection between truth and politics in society; and 3. a genealogical reconstruction of the crisis of the current truth regime.
+POLTRUTH takes a new approach by rethinking truth as a genuinely political concept that cannot be reduced to epistemic, moral, or power-related issues.
+The central thesis is that social crises and conflicts affect not only the political sphere but also a society’s ‘regime of truth’ – understood as the interplay of governmental techniques, practices of subjectivation, and modes of truth-telling – so that previously self-evident norms, practices, and institutions are called into question.
+Against this backdrop, the issues currently discussed under the buzzword ‘post-truth’ – such as the crisis of democracy, the resurgence of authoritarianism, the fragmentation of the public sphere, or attacks on science – are not so much separate phenomena as symptoms of a broader crisis of the current regime of truth.
+From a historical perspective, however, this development is by no means new; rather, it can be traced back to the crisis of liberalism in the early 20th century, to which socialist, fascist, and neoliberal movements each responded in different ways.

 Language and Violence